AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/LOGS/01March.md

+## 03 March

+Contract itself must:

+    - conform to FlashLoanReceiverBase
+        = include the executeOperation  that the Lending Pool is actually going to call and pass in the relevant parameters
+    - call the flahsloan() function on the Lending Pool = I want to receive the loaned money on my smart contract, so the receiverAddress parameter will need to be address(this)

+WARNINGS
+    - Make sure not to keep funds for an extended period of time on this smart contract, as it would increase the risk of 'griefing' attacks

 ## 01 March

 I want to figure out what is the minimum requirements regarding what I need to write in Smart Contracts.